sealuzh/dynamic-performance-replication/results/README.md

 We report as well the results for the non adaptive approach (`non-adaptive` directory).

 The directory [performance](https://github.com/sealuzh/dynamic-performance-replication/tree/master/results/performance) contains the full results about runtime and heap memory comparison.

+## CSV-Files

+The csv files in this directory reports all the raw data extracted by EvoSuite ad the end of the generation process.
+We based all our analysis on those files.